DataDog/hiring-engineers/answers.md

 >**Bonus Question:** What is the Anomaly graph displaying?

-Anomaly graph display a warning when a data is going outisde an usual range.
-It calcul automatically what is the regular range by a powerfull algorithm.
+Anomaly graph displays a warning when a data is going outside of an usual range.
+It calculates automatically what the regular range is supposed to be by an algorithm.
 We can change the algorithm to be able to display a range that fits more or less with the reality.

 # Monitoring data